ggwpez/substrate-weight-compare/README.md

 Silently ignore parse errors.
 This is useful when using inclusive path patterns.

+## Git Pull

+Pull the branch before comparing anything.
+This ensures that you are on the last commit.
+This does not override the *Cache*.
+It can therefore take up to 10 minutes for a new change to show up.

 ## Cache

 The web UI caches success responses for 10 minutes.
 Currently there is no flag to disable it.